 Senior students will provide a tour.
 Attendees then go to the gym to visit with the coaches and learn about the extracurricular activities offered.

 There is no need to pre-register for the exam.
 Your son just needs to show up on Saturday.
-We will be administering the exam in several areas of the school due to COVID restrictions.

 The entrance exam is designed to provide a foundation by which the academic progress of each student can be assessed.
 It is not a “pass-fail” exam.
 Instead, it is designed as an instrument to help us predict the potential success in Catholic High’s rigorous system.
 Your son should not fret about the exam, but he should most certainly take it seriously.